Skip to content

 This is just the term I’ve heard a lot, especially in school.
 Yet, I find it very vague.
 I mean, what are needs?
 And how do we measure this?
 It’s hard.
 Therefore I like to work with the term eco-positive.
 The main thing is that it is much more measurable for me, which is perfect.
 Me, personally, I like to know where I stand.
 Do I live in line with my values yet?
 Am I harming the planet?
 Well, not if you live eco-positive!

 An eco-positive lifestyle for me is to live within the earth’s capacity (part 1) and if that’s the case contribute to our society/the earth in a positive way (part 2).
-This is what it means to me personally, but I think the term eco-positive is also described in a similar way in this amazing book by Babette Porcelijn.
+This is what it means to me personally, but I think the term eco-positive is also described in a similar way in the amazing book The Hidden Impact by Babette Porcelijn.

 Living within the earth’s capacity means that if all human beings lived like you, we’d need 1 earth.
 This is something you can actually calculate and if your test result is 1 earth or lower, you live within the earth’s capacity.
 The average Dutch person has a score of 3.6 earths!
 This means that if every human being lived like the average Dutch person, we’d need 3.6 earths to maintain our practices.